 Some states have implemented their own exchanges.
 But the majority of them either have partnered with another state or they’ve let the federal government handle things for them.
 This means that people in the latter category use HealthCare.gov if they need to compare, purchase, or switch plans.

-Another change in how you purchase private health insurance is that eligible individuals have to sign up for coverage, or switch to a different plan, or apply for subsidies from the government, via their state’s health exchange during certain, specific times of year known as the “open enrollment” period.
-For 2017, this meant enrolling between Nov.
-1, 2017, and Dec.
-15, 2017.
+Another change in how you purchase private health insurance is the "open enrollment" period.
+This is when you have to sign up for coverage, or switch to a different plan, or apply for subsidies from the government, via their state’s health exchange during certain.
+For 2018, this means enrolling between Nov.
+1, 2018, and Dec.
+15, 2018.

-If you fail to adequately insure yourself during that window, you still may be able to do so if you qualify for a “special enrollment” period—although to qualify, you’ll need for one of the following “life events” to have prevented you from buying coverage during open enrollment:
+Don't worry if you fail to adequately insure yourself during that window.
+You might be able to do so if you qualify for a “special enrollment” period.
+But to qualify, you’ll need for one of the following “life events” to have prevented you from buying coverage during open enrollment:

 What if you don’t qualify for special enrollment?
 You’ll have to find short-term health insurance outside of the exchange or marketplace and wait for the next open enrollment period to come around.